 It is also suggested that every student undertake two hours library work under the supervision of faculty members.
 It is envisaged that the research projects (dissertation) and specializations will inculcate aptitude for research and practical applications.
-The students will also have basic inputs on communications skills and computers knowledge (information technology) and learn the basics of scientific writing and presentation.
+The

 Course: A course means a semester course.

 Credit: One clock hour theory lecture per week per semester (15 weeks) is equivalent to one credit.
-(15 hours = 1 credit) Semester: Each semester consists of 15 weeks.
+(15 hours = 1 credit) Semester: Each semester consists of 15 weeks